What to Buy in Japan? 29 Unique Japanese Souvenirs I Actually Use!

 This cheap Japanese souvenir doubles as a fun experience you can only have in Japan!

-Purikura are unlike any photobooth you’ve ever tried.
-You won’t simply snap a few poses and have your pictures printed out… Instead, you’ll get to alter the images by adding virtual stickers, makeup, and backgrounds, leaving you with one hell of a souvenir from your trip to Japan!
+Instead, you’ll get to alter the images by adding virtual stickers, makeup, and backgrounds, leaving you with a hilarious souvenir from your trip to Japan!

 The one we visited in Osaka was 400 yen.

-We bought our “Kyoto-style chili oil flavor seasoning” which was a combination of Ichimi and Shichimi mix at a market in Kyoto.
+We bought our “Kyoto-style chili oil flavor seasoning” at a market in Kyoto.
 You can also find it in this market in Arashiyama.
 They have samples in store so you can try it before you decide to purchase.

-We didn’t really hop on the Kit Kat train, but we definitely indulged in the sweet aisle while browsing convenient stores.
-We had a short-term love affair the Sugar Butter Sand Tree crispy cookies.
-I dare you to just eat one…
+We didn’t really hop on the Kit Kat train, but we couldn’t resist the Sugar Butter Sand Tree cookies—a truly addictive treat you have to taste to believe.

 If you’re a fan of sake or Japanese whiskey, why not bring some of the good stuff home with you?!
 This would be a fun way to share a taste of Japan with family and friends back home (or just stash it all for yourself, no shame in that!)